Cubs–White Sox rivalry: History

-The rivalry between the two teams and their fans dates back to the founding of the American League.
-In 1900, Charles Comiskey moved his Saint Paul Saints minor league franchise to Chicago.
-It is believed that the Cubs owner at the time was not happy, and filed a suit against Comiskey.
-After talks, it was decided that Comiskey could move his team to Chicago, pending that Chicago was not used in the title of the team name, and that the team play south of 35th Street.
-In response, the team was renamed the "White Stockings", which had been the original name of the Cubs from 1876 to 1889.
-The establishment of a new team in the city was a direct challenge to the National League franchise, which had been the idea behind the formation of the American League.
-As the AL gained in popularity (with cheaper prices on admission and alcohol), the NL recognized the equality of the AL. This recognition did little to stem the rivalry between owners, players, and fans.

 While teams in New York City (such as the Yankees, Giants, and Brooklyn Dodgers) routinely played against each other in World Series matchups throughout the 1940s and 1950s, the two Chicago teams only met once in the 1906 World Series, a celebrated event that seemingly put the city on hold for a full week.
 The heavily favored but young Cubs (who had won 116 games in the regular season) lost in six games to the veteran and pitching-strong White Sox, the "Hitless Wonders".

 From 1903 until 1942, excluding the years one team or the other won the pennant, the Cubs and White Sox played each other in a best-of-seven postseason City Series.
 These series were officially sanctioned by the National Baseball Commission and, later, the Commissioner of Baseball.
 The first series was played in 1903 and was a best-of-15.
-That year, the Cubs had a 6-3 series lead before the White Sox came back to force a 7-7 tie.
+That year, the Cubs had a 6–3 series lead before the White Sox came back to force a 7–7 tie.
 Thanks to a rainout, they did not play the decisive 15th game as the players' contracts expired on October 15.
 Starting in 1905, the series became best-of-seven and remained that way until 1942.
 In all, they played 25 City Series with the White Sox winning 18 and the Cubs winning six to go along with the tie of 1903.
-The 1912 version marked the first time in a Major League Baseball postseason series that a team overcame a 3-0 series deficit as the White Sox won the final four games of the series.
+The 1912 version marked the first time in a Major League Baseball postseason series that a team overcame a 3–0 series deficit as the White Sox won the final four games of the series.